-- a) The designation of Principal Musician shall be made in consultation with the musician\by the Contractor and the Musical Director/Conductor with the agreement of the Producer, which shall not be unreasonably withheld, in the event that the musical score requires: - significant solo or exposed playing - exceptional skills - the musical leadership of the orchestra or a section of the orchestra percent (25%) over and above the musician's basic scale fee as provide for in this Agreement.
+- 1. The designation of Principal Musician shall be made in consultation with the musician by the Contractor and the Musical Director/Conductor with the agreement of the Producer, which shall not be unreasonably withheld, in the event that the musical score requires: - significant solo or exposed playing - exceptional skills - the musical leadership of the orchestra or a section of the orchestra

 In any event the Concert Master, and Harp shall be designated Principal Musician.
-Such designated musician(s) shall receive an additional minimum scale payment of twenty-five b) If the following first-seated players are not designated under a) above they shall receive an additional minimum scale payment of 12.5% over and above the musician's basic scale fee:
+Such designated musician(s) shall receive an additional minimum scale payment of twenty-five percent (25%) over and above the musician's basic scale fee as provided for in this Agreement.

+2. If the following first-seated players are not designated under 7.4 a) above they shall receive an additional minimum scale payment of twelve- and one-half percent (12.5%) over and above the musician's basic scale fee:

-String Player, Cello, Horn, Trumpet and Trombone.
+String Player, Cello, Horn, Trumpet, and Trombone.

-c) A local keyboardist subbing for a travelling AMD shall receive an additional minimum scale payment of 15% over and above the musician's basic scale fee.
-This premium does not apply to non- keyboardists nor to engagements at the CAA (formerly Panasonic) Theatre.
+3. A local keyboardist subbing for a travelling Associate Music Director (AMD) shall receive an additional minimum scale payment of fifteen percent (15%) over and above the musician's basic scale fee.
+This premium does not apply to non- keyboardists nor to engagements at the CAA Theatre.